MikeDigitize/JSFundamentals/README.md

 ```

-Prototypal inheritance is a very useful pattern but there are a few limitations with it.
+Prototypal inheritance is a clearly useful pattern but there are a few limitations with it.
 Firstly, it doesn't allow for private properties - everything must be attached to the instance at instantiation or through the prototype, making all its properties publicly available.
 Secondly, when extending prototypes there is no mechanism to inherit only the methods or properties that are needed - extending means inheriting everything, which is not always ideal.
 Thirdly, there is its over reliance on <code>this</code> and the potential for that reference to be overwritten by one of the means discussed earlier in the context chapter, making code within potentially brittle.

 ### [[Prototype]]

 Things can become a little confusing regarding JavaScript's inheritance model when you discover that it is not the explicit property <code>prototype</code> property found on functions that facilitates prototypal inheritance.
-Whilst objects that are instances of constructors inherit from their <code>prototype</code> property, all objects also have an internal property that points to their constructor's <code>prototype</code>, a property that is also called, confusingly, as prototype, but written in the ECMAScript spec as [[Prototype]].
-You'll see this internal prototype property written in script as <code>__proto__</code> or referred to as the "dunder" prototype.
+Whilst objects that are instances of constructors inherit from their <code>prototype</code> property, all objects also have an internal property that points to their constructor's <code>prototype</code>, a property that is also called, confusingly, prototype, but written in the ECMAScript spec as [[Prototype]].
+You'll see this internal prototype property written in script as <code>\__proto__</code> or referred to as the "dunder" prototype.
 The way to differentiate between the two is to think of the <code>prototype</code> property as used to create new objects, whilst the dunder proto is used to lookup properties in the prototype chain.

 ```javascript
 var Foo = function(){}